Hype-Labs/HypeChatDemo.android/README.md

         byte[] data = text.getBytes("UTF-8");

         // Sends the data and returns the message that has been generated for it.
 Messages have
-        // identifiers that are useful for keeping track of the message's deliverability state
+        // identifiers that are useful for keeping track of the message's deliverability state.
-        // (not available yet).
-        return Hype.getInstance().send(data, instance);
+        // In order to track message delivery set the last parameter to true.
+Notice that this
+        // is not recommend, as it incurs extra overhead on the network.
+Use this feature only
+        // if progress tracking is really necessary. return Hype.getInstance().send(data, instance, false);
     }
 ```